Staff development trends: reverse classroom learning

 In today’s mercurial business environment, employee development and corporate training are increasingly important.

-If you’re considering using the latest e-learning tools or other platforms to advance staff development for your organization, consider this: according to Edgar Dale, a turn of the century educationist who explored information retention, people only retain 50% of what they see and hear two weeks after a training.
+If you’re considering using the latest e-learning tools or other platforms to advance employee development for your organization, consider this: according to Edgar Dale, a turn of the century educationist who explored information retention, people only retain 50% of what they see and hear two weeks after participating in a training.

 While Dale’s conclusions have been hotly debated for years, most trainers will tell you that there is plenty of anecdotal evidence to support the idea that simply presenting information (seeing and hearing) does not have the desired retention effect.

-This is where a flipped classroom approach can have enormous impact on staff development.
+This is where a flipped-classroom approach can have an enormous impact on staff development.

 Employee Development that Sticks

 In its simplest form, a flipped classroom model allows learners to watch training sessions on their own time.
 Depending on the technology available, it allows a user to communicate with other participants online about the content.